 Pastor Jay loves to read, garden, cook and bake, and take advantage of the many museums, theaters, and restaurants that the wonderful city of Philadelphia has to offer.

 Ms. Hyson is a native of Salamanca, New York, and a graduate of Genesee Community College.
 Prior to working at Christ Ascension, Ms. Hyson worked in the medical billing field.
 She enjoys reading, sewing, music and dining out with family and friends.
 Ms. Hyson lives in Conshohocken with her family.

 Shawn M. Hubbard

-Ms. Hubbard has worked at CLCCC since 1996 and has over 17 years experience in Early Childhood Education.
-She has worked both as a classroom assistant as well as a classroom teacher and applies that experience to her position of Assistant Director.
+Ms. Hubbard has worked at CLCCC since 1996 and has over 20 years experience in Early Childhood Education.
+She has worked as a classroom assistant, as well as a classroom teacher, and has served as the Assistant Director of CLCCC for the past 17 years.
 She is a funny, warm person that is a favorite of all the children.
 Ms. Hubbard resides in Germantown and has a son.

 Worship with Holy Communion: 10:30 am (Sanctuary)

 Wednesdays in Lent: